BohdanKrasko/to-do-app/README.md

 Create two env using Terragrunt

-Deploy web app in EKS cluster using Jenkins CI/CD
+Deploy web app in ECS cluster using Jenkins CI/CD

 #Example of deployment automatization